-- Member States must acknowledge all levels of government have a role to play and should be duly involved in any strategic or reform process in relation to tackling child poverty (vertical integration). - Member States must pay particular attention to the challenges faced by their urban areas and local authorities: their services and staff are at the frontline of dealing with the majority of households facing poverty. - Child poverty must be addressed with the involvement of civil society organisations.
-The involvement of beneficiaries or those directly impacted by poverty is also important. - Public investment is needed in a context still driven by austerity and cuts.
-To further promote investment in children, extra flexibility should be considered in the monitoring of national budget expenditure (Stability and Growth Pact), for example by excluding certain forms of social investment (if not indefinitely, at least temporarily) and specifically investments that concern children from Member states' deficit control mechanism.
+- Member States must acknowledge all levels of government, civil society organisations and beneficiaries have a role to play and should be duly involved in any strategic or reform process in relation to tackling child poverty (vertical integration).

+- Member States must pay particular attention to the challenges faced by their urban areas and local authorities: their services and staff are at the frontline of dealing with the majority of households facing poverty.

+-To further promote investment in children, extra flexibility should be considered in the monitoring of national budget expenditure (Stability and Growth Pact), for example by excluding certain forms of social investment (if not indefinitely, at least temporarily) and specifically investments that concern children from Member states' deficit control mechanism.